 For Hondurans who are offered special advantages or who seek out team members for favors, gifts, money or special treatment, eventually integrity and self-respect are forfeited along with the mutual bonds of friendship.
-Along with this there are dire consequences within their own community; distrust and images of favoritism that we cannot see.
+Along with this there are dire consequences within their own community; distrust and THE GREATEST GIFT YOU CAN GIVE Some one is your Time, your attention, your Love, your concern...

+images of favoritism that we cannot see.
 Over the years, we have seen cases of indiscriminate gift-giving on the part of FOB team members to staff members and to other Hondurans who translate on a part-time basis.
 This is not acceptable.